benmarwick/dayofarchaeology/README.md

 #### Summary of the corpus

-In the 2012-2013 corpus there are a total of 352,558 words in 622 blog posts by 370 unique authors (as of 5pm EST 28 July 2013).
+In the 2012-2013 corpus there are a total of 352,558 words in 622 blog posts by 370 unique authors (as of 5pm EST 28 July 2013, a few more posts trickled in after this time, but this analysis is a weekend project, so it stops on a Sunday evening).
 The author count is probably an underestimate as some posts ([like this very long one](http://www.dayofarchaeology.com/life-in-a-day-the-silchester-town-life-project/)) are written by multiple people using a common affliation as the author name.
 There were fewer posts in 2013 (n = 273) compared to 2012 (n = 348), but the average length of the posts is slightly higher in 2013 (mean = 591) compared to 2012 (mean = 549).
 Here's a plot of the distribution of words per post by year:
 ![wpp](figures/wpp.png)

 #### Summary of the topic model